 It was a great question, and one that I’m sorry I didn’t think of sooner – what about A Common Capsule Wardrobe for warmer weather?
 It’s not like the concept doesn’t work when the weather’s above 20 degrees…

 For me, of course the neutral is black.
-You can't imagine how I DON'T want to wear bright clothes are a day of wrestling with the nuances of color for The Vivienne Files!
+You can’t imagine how I DON’T want to wear bright clothes after a day of wrestling with the nuances of color for The Vivienne Files!
 Also, I go in and out of stores, offices and restaurants that have absolutely frigid air-conditioning, so I include both a cardigan and a jacket.
-If you spend your time in less wasteful environments, you might not need these...
+If you spend your time in less wasteful environments, you might not need these…

 So I start with my cardigan – sheer, and very light.
 A jacket in silk… Three sleeveless tops, which can be in silk, cotton, or linen (or you could have all three – they all serve different functions and could all be useful!).
 If you hate sleeveless, a cap sleeve, short sleeve, or ever 3/4 sleeve can all be used here.

 Next, a white shirt with a bit of structure, but still a short sleeve.
 And my “can’t live without it” striped tee shirt has to be here!

 Now, black silk pants, and black silk skirt.
 I wear a lot of silk in warm weather; the key for me is to be sure that the garment is really roomy, to allow air to circulate.
 A tank dress, white jeans, and a tee shirt dress, and I’m done.

 Although, realistically, I have about 5 more dresses.
 Since I found those neat “long shorts” to wear under skirts, my relationship with skirts and dresses will never be the same!
 Also, if the weather isn’t terribly warm, I will wear leggings under my dress.
 I often look like a ballet school escapee…

 The Common Wardrobe template, as always, just for reference…